Aztec: everything you need to know about AZTEC

 Aztec combines three technical building blocks that together enable privacy on a Layer-2.

-In addition, Aztec uses its own private execution flow.
-Part of the proof process takes place on the client side, so that sensitive data does not have to be sent to a central server before a proof is generated.
-This aligns with the network’s goal: privacy without relying on a trusted intermediary for privacy.
+In addition, Aztec operates with its own private execution flow.
+Part of the proof generation takes place on the client side, so sensitive data doesn’t have to be sent to a central server before a proof is created.
+This aligns with the network’s goal: privacy without having to rely on a trusted intermediary for privacy.

-Finally, there is the network layer: sequencing, validation, and publishing results to Ethereum.
-Instead of solely pursuing speed, the design is mainly focused on reliable processing.
+Finally, there is the network layer: sequencing, validation and publishing results to Ethereum.
+Rather than simply chasing speed, the design is primarily focused on reliable processing.

 The Aztec ecosystem